cogvl/cogvl.github.io/call-for-papers.md

             <p>All accepted papers will be presented in a poster session to foster discussion and facilitate the exchange of ideas across disciplines.
 Selected papers will be presented as spotlight talks during the workshop.</p>

             <h2>Formatting Requirements</h2>
             <p>Papers should follow the CVPR 2026 formatting guidelines.
-The maximum page limit is 8 pages (excluding references).
+Page limits vary by track (see Submission Tracks above).
 All submissions must be in PDF format.</p>

             <div class="text-center mt-lg">
                 <a href="#" class="btn" style="pointer-events: none; opacity: 0.6;">Submission Site (Coming Soon)</a>